 From $1,250,000.

-This property at 25 The Greenway, Margaret River is a five bedroom, three bathroom house listed for sale by Craig Bamford at Margaret River Real Estate First National.
+This property at 25 The Greenway, Margaret River is a five bedroom, three bathroom house sold by Craig Bamford at Margaret River Real Estate First National on 05 Jun 2026.

 The townsite of Margaret River is located in the south west agricultural area, 277 kilometres south southwest of Perth and 48 kilometres south southwest of Busselton.
 It is located on the Margaret River from which it derives its name.
 The precise origin of the naming of the river is not known, but it was possibly named by John Bussell in honour of Margaret Wyche, a friend in England who was expected to follow the Bussell's to Australia.
 The name is first shown on a map of the region published in 1839.